 For working RNs who don’t want to interrupt their job, or can’t afford to take one or two years to go back to school, there is a wealth of top-tier, world-class college and universities offering online BSN programs.
-Most online BSNs are “bridge” programs, meaning they close the gap between the RN and a full bachelor of science degree.
-Pretty much every program will expect applicants to have already attained the RN license through a 2-year community college, junior college, or vocational school before applying, and though work experience isn’t always necessary, it is often beneficial, since many programs will afford credit for your time spent nursing professionally.
-Coursework can be done 100% online, but clinical practice components can get a little tricky; some programs require it to be done in the university’s home state, while others allow you to make arrangement for clinicals in your own area.
+Most online BSNs are “bridge” programs, meaning they close the gap between the RN and a full BSN degree.
+Pretty much every program will expect applicants to have already attained an RN license and earned a 2-year associate’s degree or hospital diploma before applying.
+Though work experience isn’t always necessary, it is often beneficial, since many programs will afford credit for time spent nursing professionally.
+In most programs, coursework can be done 100% online; some programs require clinical practice to be done in the university’s state, while others allow students to make arrangement for clinicals in their home area.
 Some programs will even allow students to use current work experience to fulfill clinical requirements.
 Further, some employers will even pay for their RNs to acquire a BSN degree!

-Like our Best Value BSN residential ranking, we consider only accredited nursing schools, either through the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Association (CCNE).
-This choice ensures that all our entries display a common level of quality, integrity, rigor, and value that translates into a marketable degree.
+Value Colleges considers only accredited nursing schools, either through the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Association (CCNE).
+This choice ensures that all the Best Values display a common level of quality, integrity, rigor, and value that translates into a marketable degree.
 We formulate our ranking using three metrics:

-- U.S. News & World Report’s national rankings
+- U.S. News & World Report national rankings

 NOTE: Not all programs are available to residents in all states, so check admissions requirements carefully to make sure the school you want is available in your state.